RBMayberry/BerryWave-EDI-API/README.md

 - **EDI models:** `model-directory` with sample EDI models
 - **EDI samples:** `edi-samples` with sample EDI files

-(note: if you are experiencing issues with the .jar file when downloading the ZIP archive, you may alternatively download it [here](https://drive.google.com/file/d/1rijOwZlvFH3sVZbdtA1ZIhPXPoqMmFlM/view?usp=drive_link))
+(note: if you are experiencing issues with the .jar file when downloading the ZIP archive, you can also download it [here](https://drive.google.com/file/d/1k9N8gp_AcdKK4ayk4MS6RfeZnqJJHBjh/view?usp=drive_link))

 ### Running the Application